m-voit/concepts-of-programming-languages/study-project/paper.md

 The same holds true for Go.
 Like in JavaScript, it's possible to write pure and side effect free functions in Go, but there are no special constructs to enforce these concepts.
-Furthermore, because Go doesn't support tail-call optimization, which is discussed later, there are performance impacts, when heavily using pure functions.
+Furthermore, because Go doesn't support tail-call optimization, which is discussed later, there is a performance impact on heavy use of pure functions and recursion.
 So as long as there is no tail-call optimization in Go, pure functions should be used with precautions [she17].

 Therefore, pure functions are possible in both languages, but it's in the responsibility of the programmer to keep them pure.